Double Averaging and Gradient Projection: Convergence Guarantees for Decentralized Constrained Optimization: Introduction

-During the past decade, there has been prolific research on decentralized, unconstrained optimization algorithms~\cite{Xin2020a, Nedic2020}.
-Many well-known techniques are based on local weighted averaging operations that are mathematically represented by the so-called gossip matrices~\cite{boyd2006randomized}.
-These techniques may enjoy provable convergence rates under different assumptions on the objective functions, communication graphs, and the step-size.
-A state-of-the-art example is the Push-Pull method~\cite{Pu2021, Xin2018}, which considers directed communication graphs with two gossip matrices.
-It provides a linear rate of convergence for smooth and strongly-convex functions, with a fixed step-size.
-Compared to the unconstrained setup, the constrained problem, especially in the distributed form of \eqref{eq: dec_constrained}, is less studied.
-Several papers consider a simplification by a shared (non-distributed) constraint and utilize its orthogonal projection operator to find a feasible solution.
-In this context, convergence is studied in two respects: the distance of an approximate solution to the feasible set, called the \emph{feasibility gap}, and the excess objective value at the approximate solution, called the \emph{optimality gap}.
-In contrast to the unconstrained case, techniques with generic convergence properties in the distributed constrained framework of \eqref{eq: dec_constrained} are still lacking in the literature.
-The main reason is that in the constrained case, the standard method of analysis based on the Lyapunov (potential) functions becomes extremely complicated.
-In some studies, a decaying step-size has been deployed, but in practice, it often leads to a dramatic reduction in the convergence speed~\cite{xi2016distributed}.
+Compared to the unconstrained setup, the constrained problem, especially with individual constraints as in \eqref{eq: dec_constrained}, is less studied.
+Several papers consider a simplification by a shared (non-distributed) constraint and utilize its orthogonal projection operator to find a feasible solution \cite{xi2016distributed,8,9}.
+Recently, \cite{cheng2022distributed} attempted to address \eqref{eq: dec_constrained} by adapting the Push-Pull algorithm.
+They demonstrate that the main underlying strategy (known as gradient tracking) of Push-Pull may not be applied with a fixed step size.
+However, with a diminishing step-size they show that the feasibility gap decreases at a sub-linear rate, under the assumption of smooth and strongly convex functions, but do not discuss the optimality gap.
+Alternative strategies with a fixed step size are yet to be discovered.
+More generally, algorithms with generic convergence properties in the distributed constrained framework of \eqref{eq: dec_constrained} are still lacking.
+One main reason is that in the constrained case, the standard method of analysis based on the Lyapunov (potential) functions becomes complicated.
+A decaying step-size can simplify the analysis, but it often results in a dramatic reduction in the convergence speed~\cite{xi2016distributed}.
+In this paper, we address the above limitations in the distributed convex optimization literature.
+Our main contributions are summarized as follows.